Soteria: Efficient Symbolic Execution as a Functional Library: Implementation

 These two modules have clearly defined interfaces, and the arrows in \cref{fig:architecture} indicate that \myinline{Symex} depends on the \emph{interfaces} of \myinline{Solver} and \myinline{Value}, while clients of \sot may additionally depend on the \emph{implementation} of \myinline{Value}, which is necessary to construct symbolic values in the first place.

-\paragraph{The Value Interface} The value interface exposes a minimal set of operations and types required to manipulate symbolic values during SE.
-It exposes three types: \begin{enumerate*} \item a type \myinline{t} carrying values (a popular \ocaml convention is to name `\myinline{t}' the main type of a module), \item a type \myinline{ty} carrying physical representations of the type of symbolic values; and \item a ghost type \myinline{sbool} for symbolic booleans, exemplified shortly. \end{enumerate*} The interface also exposes \myinline{mk_var : Var_id.t -> 'a ty -> 'a t} to create symbolic variables from a variable identifier and a type, where the resulting value is annotated with the ghost type \myinline{'a} corresponding to the provided type; \myinline{not : sbool t -> sbool t} to negate symbolic booleans, necessary for defining \myinline{if\%sat} where both the guard and its negation must be checked for satisfiability; and \myinline{as_bool : 'a t -> bool option} to concretise a symbolic value as a concrete boolean where possible (and otherwise returning \myinline{None}).
-Additional operations such as pretty-printing or variable substitution are also part of the interface but omitted here for brevity.
+\paragraph{The Value Interface} The value interface (slightly simplified here for clarity) exposes a minimal set of operations and types required to manipulate symbolic values during SE.
+It exposes two types: \begin{enumerate*} \item \myinline{t}, carrying values (a popular \ocaml convention is to name the main type of a module as `\myinline{t}'), and \item \myinline{ty}, carrying physical representations of the type of symbolic values. \end{enumerate*} The interface also exposes \myinline{mk_var : Var_id.t -> ty -> t} to create symbolic variables from a variable identifier and a type; \myinline{not : t -> t} to negate symbolic booleans, necessary for defining \myinline{if\%sat} where both the guard and its negation must be checked for satisfiability; and \myinline{as_bool : t -> bool option} to concretise a symbolic value as a concrete boolean where possible (and otherwise returning \myinline{None}).
+The interface also contains operations for pretty-printing and variable substitution (omitted for brevity).

 \paragraph{The Solver Interface} The solver interface defines a `solver' of type \myinline{t} as an object to which constraints (boolean symbolic values) can be added using \myinline{add_constraints}.
 One can check whether the current state satisfies these constraints using \myinline{check_sat}, which returns $\sat$, $\unsat$ or $\unknown$ (the \myinline{Solver_result.t} type).
 The current state also records the symbolic variables currently in scope, allowing to create \emph{fresh} variables using \myinline{fresh_var}.
 A solver must be \emph{incremental}: it must support saving the current state using \myinline{save}, backtracking the last \myinline{n} checkpoints using \myinline{backtrack_n}, and resetting to the initial state using \myinline{reset}.
 The solver must provide a way to copy the current state of the solver as a list of boolean symbolic values using \myinline{as_values}.
 Finally, it must provide the \myinline{simplify} procedure to simplify a given symbolic value according to the current set of constraints; this is particularly important to enable optimisations in the SE monad, as we discuss below.